Home Insurance Basics

 Having a list of what you need insured will also make the process of applying for insurance easier.
 You can tell the insurance company what you want to insure and they can suggest the appropriate policy.

-Home maintenance will save you money
+How home maintenance can save you money

 If something happens to your home, it’s always a relief if you’re covered by insurance.
 But insurance is not something you want to have to rely on.
 The process of repairing your home and filing a claim will be tedious and take up a lot of your time and energy.
 It’ll also cost you money if your premiums go up.
 In this regard, prevention is key.
 Keep your home adequately maintained against things like floods and fires.
 You’ll be glad you did and you may even save on insurance if the insurer sees how well you’re taking care of your property.